Smart Fiberglass Solutions Contact Us Now

 1. Hydrolysis

-Silane molecules first react with water to form silanol groups (Si-OH).
+Silane molecules first react with water to form silanol groups.
+These silanol groups are active and can bond with hydroxyl groups on the fiberglass surface.

-The silanol groups then react with hydroxyl groups on the glass surface, forming strong siloxane bonds (Si-O-Si).
+The silanol groups react with hydroxyl groups on the glass surface, forming strong siloxane bonds.
+This creates a stable chemical layer on the fiberglass surface.

 Common Types of Silane Coupling Agents for Fiberglass Fabrics